santedb/dev-doc/developers/server-plugins/service-definitions/policy-enforcement-provider-pep.md

-Policy Enforcement Provider (PEP) (IPolicyEnforcementService in SanteDB.Core.Api)
+`IPolicyEnforcementService` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents a PEP that receives demands